marcmueller86/pygarden/README.md

 `docker run -e TZ=Europe/Amsterdam --rm -it --privileged --network host -v /home/pi/workspace/pygarden/output/:/output/ pygarden "--visualize"`

 You will find an rendered graph in `output/html/index.html`

+To access the renderd graph, you can use the lightweight http server ```

+install it via `sudp apt-get install lighthttpd`

+Then add at `server.document-root = "/home/pi/workspace/pygarden/output/html/"`
+Then restart lighthttpd `sudo service lighthttpd force-reload`